Academic Integrity Policy

 What is Academic Dishonesty?

-Academic dishonesty is defined as any unauthorized action or attempted action that may result in academic gain.
-Unintentional violations of the academic integrity policy are still violations and will still be treated as such.
-Brewton-Parker College groups these behaviors into the following five categories.
+Academic dishonesty is any unauthorized action or attempted action that results, or could result, in academic gain.
+Unintentional violations are still violations and will be treated as such.
+Brewton-Parker Christian University categorizes academic dishonesty as follows.

 Examples include, but are not limited to: